energywebfoundation/elocity-setup-docs/README.md

   - written in Javascript (Node backend, React.js frontend)
   - one instance per organisation
   - runs a blockchain client
-  - consists of multiple components which should be deployed using docker-compose
+  - consists of multiple components which should be deployed using the included docker-compose
     - [kong](https://konghq.com/kong/) routes the API communication inside Docker
     - elasticsearch is used to store off-chain and diagnostic data
     - ew-helper-demo is the backend to ew-origin-frontend and communicates with the blockchain client